The Jacobiator of nonholonomic systems and the geometry of reduced nonholonomic brackets: Introduction

 In order to describe our results, it is convenient to recall some fundamental facts regarding {\it Chaplygin symmetries} (see e.g. \cite{Koiller1992,BlochBook}).
 A nonholonomic system with symmetries is called {\it Chaplygin} if the constraint distribution $D$ complements the vertical space $V \subset TQ$ with respect to the group action:

 In this case the reduced nonholonomic bivector $\pi_\red^\nh$ is nondegenerate \cite{Koiller1992}, so it is equivalent to a nondegenerate 2-form $\Omega_\red^\nh$ on $\M/G$.
-The nonholonomic character of the reduced system is measured by the non-closedness of $\Omega_\red^\nh$.
+The nonholonomic character of the reduced system appears in the fact that $\Omega_\red^\nh$ is not closed.
 The following results are well known. \begin{enumerate} \item[$(a)$] The differential of $\Omega_\red^\nh$ is given by \cite{BS93}

-where $\langle{\mathcal J}, {\mathcal K} \rangle_\red$ is a 2-form on $\M/G$ explicitly obtained from the canonical momentum map for the lifted action on $T^*Q$ and the curvature of the constraint distribution (viewed as a principal connection). \item[$(b)$] There is an identification \cite{Koiller1992}
+where $\langle{\mathcal J}, {\mathcal K} \rangle_\red$ is a 2-form on $\M/G$ explicitly obtained from the canonical momentum map $\mathcal{J}$ for the lifted action on $T^*Q$ and the curvature $\mathcal{K}$ of the constraint distribution (viewed as a principal connection). \item[$(b)$] There is an identification \cite{Koiller1992}

 Hence $\M/G$ has a natural symplectic structure $\Omega_{\mbox{ { $Q/G$}}}$, usually not describing the dynamics. \item[$(c)$] The relation between $\Omega_\red^\nh$ and $\Omega_{\mbox{ {$Q/G$}}}$ is given by \cite{MovingFrames}